ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

 <p>To better assess the influx of planets that are discovered, various categorizations exist.
 When considering size for example we often hear of these classifications, which are not standardized but used widely:</p>

 <ul>
-  <li><strong>super-Earths</strong> (1.0–1.75 Earth Radius (R&oplus;))</li>
+  <li><strong>Super-Earths</strong> (1.0–1.75 Earth Radius (R&oplus;))</li>
-  <li><strong>sub-Neptunes</strong> (1.75–3.5 R&oplus;)</li>
+  <li><strong>Sub-Neptunes</strong> (1.75–3.5 R&oplus;)</li>
-  <li><strong>sub-Jovians</strong> (3.5–6.0 R&oplus;)</li>
+  <li><strong>Sub-Jovians</strong> (3.5–6.0 R&oplus;)</li>
   <li><strong>Jovians</strong> (6–14.3 R&oplus;)</li>
 </ul>

 <p>For my machine learning applications, I aim to replicate these classifications using our exoplanet data.
 This involves <strong>unsupervised learning</strong>, where the model doesn't rely on labeled training data for the classifications we're trying to create.
 I'll be employing a <strong>k-means clustering</strong> algorithm, which, for any number k, groups the data based on select features - in this case, mass and radius - and returns k clusters based on their similarities.
-This analysis will be implemented using <code>scikit-learn</code>.
-The intricate details of the algorithm will be beyond the scope of this project.</p>
+I'll do this using <code>scikit-learn</code>.
+The intricate complexities of the algorithm is not something I'll explain here.</p>

 <div style="height: 20px;"></div>
 <h4> Silhouette score calculation</h4>
 <div style="height: 20px;"></div>

 <p> To determine the number of categories (clusters) we want to model, we will use the <strong>silhouette score</strong> method.
+This tests the algorithm on different groupings (one, two,...) and attributes to each a score.
 High scores indicate good grouping results, bad scores indicate bad grouping</p>

 <div style="height: 20px;"></div>
 <p align="center">